 Just as important is finding a lender who understands the home care industry.
 A partner who gets the challenges of insurance billing cycles and fluctuating patient loads can offer solutions that are actually helpful.
 They won’t ask why you have outstanding invoices; they’ll know it’s just part of the business and will be ready to help you bridge that gap.

-Transparent Pricing and Fee Structures
+Look for Clear Pricing and Honest Fee Structures

 No one likes surprise fees.
 Before you sign any agreement, make sure you have a crystal-clear understanding of the total cost.
 A low advertised rate can be misleading if it comes with hidden application fees, processing fees, or prepayment penalties.
 Don’t be afraid to ask direct questions: What is the total amount I will be repaying?
 Are there any other costs I should know about?